djinn-ci/djinn/docs/user/keys.md

 you give the key a name of `my deploy key` then it will be stored and referenced as `my_deploy_key`.

-Keys and be grouped into a namespace just as any other resource.
+Keys can be grouped into a namespace just as any other resource.

 ## Using a key